dokun1/kitura-safe-lab/DockerAndKubernetes.md

 ```bash
 brew install kubernetes-helm
 ```
 **Note:** if you get an error at this stage referencing a URL containing `kube`, then you already have Kubernetes installed on your system and are now running with multiple contexts.
-For the purposes of this workshop, change to the `docker-for-desktop` Kubernetes context by accessing Docker's menubar dropdown (not preferences like before), going into Kubernetes and under context, `select docker-for-desktop`.
+For the purposes of this workshop, change to the `docker-for-desktop` Kubernetes context by accessing Docker's menubar dropdown (not preferences like before), going into Kubernetes and under context, `docker-for-desktop`.

 ![docker-context](./resources/docker-context.png)